pytroll/fcidecomp/README.md

 # EUMETSAT ``fcidecomp`` software

-The ``fcidecomp`` software enables decompression of JEPG-LS netCDF files via netCDF-C and netCDF-Java based softwares, various Python libraries and the EUMETSAT Data-Tailor software.
+The ``fcidecomp`` software enables decompression of near real-time spectral imagery data from the EUMETSAT Meteosat Third Generation (MTG) FCI instrument that are disseminated in compressed format (JPEG-LS netCDF).
+The decompression of files is possible via source code, netCDF-C and netCDF-Java based softwares, and various Python libraries

 ## Supported platforms and installation